nicole-a-tesla/captains-log/README.md

+*Extremely* in-progress.

-A great way for starfleet officers to track species sightings.
+A way for starfleet officers to track species sightings.

 Not at all motivated by me starting to forget javascript.